Take your customer care to the next level with eDesk’s Live Chat! It’s quick to set up and customers love the real-time support you can provide.

 - Customer Specific Tags: Select this when you want to include a field in the form that asks the customer to select the type of problem from a menu, e.g. faulty item, item hasn’t arrived, etc. Each item in the menu is a Tag in the Tag Group.
 When the customer selects a Tag, it will be assigned to the ticket that’s created when the chat is closed.

 Note: You’ll need to have already created a Tag Group containing the relevant Tags.
-To learn about using Tags in Live Chat, click here.
+To learn about using Tags in Live Chat, please navigate to section 03 in this article.

 Disable Chat Window: Click to enable/disable.
 If enabled, the Live Chat box will be displayed when agents are online and when disabled or there aren't any agents available, the contact form will be displayed.